RIVERS OF LIFE

-For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory; (II Corinthians 4:17)
+For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory, (II Corinthians 4:17)

 The afflictions we are suffering are creating an eternal weight of glory, a weight of eternal life

 The weight of eternal life is our house from Heaven.

 For we know that if our earthly house, this tent, is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
 (II Corinthians 5:1)